Stunningly Sweet Standards

 What is CERF?

 CERF stands for Canine Eye Registration Foundation.
 CERF was founded by a group of concerned, purebred owner/breeders who recognized that the quality of their dog's lives were being affected by heritable eye diseases of the Lens and Retina.
 CERF was then established in conjunction with veterinary ophthalmologists, with the goal of eliminating all heritable eye diseases.
+An eye examination must be performed on your dog by a board certified veterinary opthamologist to be eligible for CERF certification.
+The veterinarian will detect and report any abnormalities, injuries or genetic issues and a certificate will be issued to you by the OFA via CERF.

 ~Thyroid or T4 Results~